-The MSc specialisation in Thermal Energy and Process Engineering (TEPE) is primarily focused on thermal energy technologies and systems, and it covers advanced aspects of energy system modelling, heat- and mass transfer, control engineering and experimental work with focus on different components and energy system aspects.
+When studying Thermal Energy and Process Engineering, you primarily focus on thermal energy technologies and systems, and you work with advanced aspects of energy system modelling, heat and mass transfer, control engineering and experimental work with focus on different components and energy system aspects.

-The themes for the three semesters are particularly focused on thermal energy and process engineering and an in-depth understanding of the technologies and scientific disciplines involved in energy conversion, utilisation and transport.
-The education is multidisciplinary and covers the integration of general engineering disciplines, such as thermal systems, fluid- and aerodynamics, control engineering and electrical engineering.
+The specialisation is multidisciplinary and covers the integration of general engineering disciplines, such as thermal systems, fluid- and aerodynamics, control engineering and electrical engineering.

-- General understanding of the design, modelling and optimisation of energy systems used in various energy production applications
+- Design, modelling and optimisation of energy systems used in various energy production applications

-- Understanding the detailed operation, functionality and interaction between the various components of key thermal energy conversion technologies
+- Operation, functionality and interaction between the various components of key thermal energy conversion technologies

-- Detailed insight into system integration with respect to both system efficiency and control engineering aspects of energy systems
+- System integration with respect to both system efficiency and control engineering aspects of energy systems

-- Developing, constructing and operating thermal energy conversion technologies in the laboratory and in real applications, and
+- Developing, constructing and operating thermal energy conversion technologies in the laboratory and in real applications

-- Insight into the topics related to the practical realisation and implementation of thermal energy technologies and systems concerning both innovative aspects, business planning and economical considerations.
+- Practical realisation and implementation of thermal energy technologies and systems concerning innovative aspects, business planning and financial considerations.

 This is a full-time study programme, which is characterised by problem based project work in groups.
 You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.